Thinking About a Career Change at 30?

 Your next step is to explore the occupations on your list.
 Whether you think you know what career you want to pursue—even if it's something you've always dreamed of—or it's one you've never thought of before, learn everything you can about it.
 Get the facts about job duties, job outlook, earnings, and educational and training requirements.
 Evaluate each of your options so you can decide which careers are suitable for you and which are not.

 Consider every factor.
 Learn about typical job duties because if you don't actually like the tasks you have to complete every day, you probably won't enjoy your work.
 While money isn't the most important contributor to job satisfaction, you should make sure your earnings will at least cover your expenses and allow you to live the way you desire.
 Also, look at the job outlook so that you can make sure you will be able to get a job when you are ready.
+Seriously consider doing an adult internship to get a firsthand look at an occupation before making a commitment.

 It is essential to put education and training into the equation when choosing a career.
 Since, at age 30, you have many years of work ahead, it's not necessary to cross an option off your list simply because it will take a few years or more to meet the qualifications.
 Your decision will come down to how much time and effort you are willing to make, and, of course, finances.